gardener-attic/component-cli/docs/README.md

 The command first verifies the certificate validity.
 Then, it will recursively fetch the resources and calculate the digests for the component that should be verified.
 In the end is checked that the calculated digest matches the signed digest in the signature that is selected with the parameter `--signature-name`.

-If self-signed certificates are used, additional ca certificates can be passed in via the parameters `intermediate-ca-certs` and `root-ca-cert`.
+If self-signed certificates are used, additional ca certificates can be passed in via the parameters `--intermediate-ca-certs` and `--root-ca-cert`.
 If `--root-ca-cert` isn't set, the system default ca certificate pool is used.